Afanasy Seredin-Sabatin: Eyewitness to the assassination of Queen Min (Empress Myeongseong)

 On 8 October 1895, Empress Myeongseong (referred to as "Queen Min") was assassinated by Japanese agents.
-It was the Japanese minister to Korea, Miura Goro that had orchestrated the plot against her.
+It was the Japanese minister to Korea, Miura Gorō, who orchestrated the plot against her.
 In 2001, Russian reports on the assassin were found in the archives of the Foreign Ministry of the Russian Federation.
-The documents included the testimony of King Gojong, several witnesses of the assassination, and Karl Ivanovich Weber's report to Lobanov-Rostovsky, the Foreign Minister of Russia.
+The documents included the testimony of King Gojong, several witnesses of the assassination, and Karl Ivanovich Weber's report to Prince Alexei Lobanov-Rostovsky, the Foreign Minister of Russia.
 Weber was the chargé d'affaires at the Russian legation in Seoul at that time.

-According to a Russian eyewitness, Seredin-Sabatin (an employee of the Korean king), a group of Japanese agents and members of the Hullyeondae army entered the royal palace, killed Empress Myeongseong, and desecrated her body in the north wing of the palace.
+The sole Russian eyewitness, Seredin-Sabatin, was working at the time as a guard inside Gyeongbokgung.
+He was present when a group of Japanese agents and members of the Hullyŏndae army entered the royal palace, killed Empress Myeongseong, and desecrated her body in the north wing of the palace.
 She was forty-three years old at the time of her assassination.

-Reacting to the murder, father of King's Daewongun returned to the royal palace on the same day.
-On 11 February 1896, King Gojong and his crown prince moved from the Gyeongbokgung palace to the Russian legation in Seoul, from which they governed for about one year, an event known as Korea royal refuge at the Russian legation.
+Reacting to the murder, the king's father Heungseon Daewongun returned to the royal palace on the same day.
+On 11 February 1896, King Gojong and his crown prince Sunjong moved from Gyeongbokgung to the Russian legation building in Seoul, from which they governed for about one year, an event known as the Agwan Pacheon incident.